 This is the first line of your email and generally acts as the greeting.
 For example: Hello Mrs. Coats, This is formal and should not be addressed as "Hey whats up Mrs. Coats"

 Just like the body of a letter, this is where you’ll share your full message.
 For example:

 Can you please send a copy of my high school transcript to CSU, Chico admissions office.
 Again an email is formal and the person you are addressing in an email should be treated as a professional not as your friend.
 Avoid using terms such as "Bruh"

 This is the last line of your email before your signature and should wrap up your message.
 This is also where you may reiterate any requests you’ve made in the body of your message.
 For example:

 Please let me know if you have any questions.”
 Thank you.

 An error-free email demonstrates diligence and professionalism.
 Before you send an email, take a moment to check for any spelling, grammar or syntax errors.
 Also, double-check to ensure you’ve included any attachments you may have referenced in your message.
-If it is an important email to critical stakeholders, you might ask your direct supervisor or a trusted colleague to read over it before you send it.
+If it is an important email to critical stakeholders, you might ask your parent or a trusted teacher or peer to read over it before you send it.

 Did you know you can attach a file directly to your email from your drive?
 Simply click on the drive icon at the bottom of the email and click "insert file using drive" Select the appropriate file and click "insert"